kataras/build-a-better-web-together/render_templates.md

 ```

-Let's read about configuration now.
+Let's read and learn how to define the configuration now.

 ```go
 // These are the defaults